George Saunders Powers was a master mariner (1900 Federal Census for Deer Isle).

 Bangor Daily News

-DEER ISLE--Merle V. Greene, 65, died suddenly at his home at North Deer Isle Saturday morning.
+October 2, 1961DEER ISLE--Merle V. Greene, 65, died suddenly at his home at North Deer Isle Saturday morning.

 He was born here November 17, 1895, the son of Eugene and Kate (Small) Greene.
-He was a veteran of both world wars, serving in the Navy during World war I and in the Merchant Marine during World War II.
+He was a veteran of both world wars, serving in the Navy during World war I and in the Merchant Marine during World War II.He was a member of Rodney Stinson Post, American Legion, and Marine Lodge of Masons, both of Deer Isle.

 He is survived by his widow, Mrs. Bessie (Scott) Greene of Deer Isle; his mother, Mrs. Kate Green of Bangor; a son, John W. of Groton, Conn.; two daughters, Mrs. Emily Gross of Ledyard, Conn. and Mrs. Norma Duragm [Buhren] of Groton, Conn.; six grandchildren and one great grandchild.